plone/documentation/docs/i18n-l10n/translating-text-strings.md

 [`i18ndude`](https://pypi.org/project/i18ndude/) should be used to create a script which searches particular packages for translation strings.

-If you have created your add-on using [bobtemplates.plone](https://pypi.org/project/bobtemplates.plone/), then you will already have a script `update.sh` inside your package and a script `update_locale` in your buildout to extract the messages from your code.
+If you have created your add-on using [bobtemplates.plone](https://pypi.org/project/bobtemplates.plone/), then you will already have a script `update.sh` inside your package and a script `update_locale` in your {term}`buildout` to extract the messages from your code.

 After running that script, a new `domain.pot` file will be created in your `locales` directory where all the messages will be saved.